 which is an upper-triangular matrix!
 Hence, the LU decomposition is trivial:

 It turns out that even if the LU decomposition is not possible for a square matrix, there always exists a permutation of rows of the matrix such that the LU factorization is achievable for this permuted matrix.
 This is called LU factorization with partial pivoting and can be written as

-Pis a permutation matrix (it reorders the rows of
+- is a permutation matrix (it reorders the rows of );

 How to find the LU decomposition?

-n × n matrix A, we assume that the factorization follows the below LU decomposition formula
+For a general matrix , we assume that the factorization follows the below LU decomposition formula

 As you can see, there are more unknowns on the left-hand side of the equation than on the right-hand side, so some of them can be set to any non-zero value.
 It's common to set all the entries of the main diagonal of the lower triangular matrix to ones (such a matrix is called a unit triangular matrix):

 Now, we write down the system of linear equations implied by the standard matrix multiplication procedure and solve for the remaining unknown entries of and .

 In our LU decomposition example, we have:

 Clearly, from the first three equations we immediately get the values of , and , which we then plug into the remaining equations.
 The 4th and 7th equations allow us to find and .
 Then, the 5th and 6th equations give the values of and .
 Finally, the last two equations will produce the solutions for and .